gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ### Error During Protection Handshake {#ekeyhandshake}

-If the protection engine specifies a handshake for example for authentication, and key management is implemented in-band, it may happen that the procedure has errors.
+If the protection specifies a handshake for example for authentication, and key management is implemented in-band, it may happen that the procedure has errors.
 In such case an ABORT chunk will be sent with error in protection cause code (specified in
-{{eprotect}}) and extra cause
-"Error During Protection Handshake" identifier 0x01.
+{{eprotect}}) and extra cause "Error During Protection Handshake" identifier 0x01.

-### Failure in Protection Engines Validation {#evalidate}
+### Failure in Protection Solution Validation {#evalidate}

-A Failure may occur during protection engine Validation, i.e. when the PVALID chunks {{pvalid-chunk}} are exchanged to validate the initialization.
+A Failure may occur during protection solution validation, i.e. when the PVALID chunks {{pvalid-chunk}} are exchanged to validate the initialization.
 In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Failure in Validation" identifier 0x02 to indicate this failure.

 ### Timeout During Protection Handshake or Validation {#etmout}

 Whenever a T-valid timeout occurs, the SCTP endpoint will send an ABORT chunk with "Error in Protection" cause (specified in
 {{eprotect}}) and extra cause "Timeout During Protection Handshake or Validation" identifier 0x03 to indicate this failure.
 To indicate in which phase the timeout occurred an additional extra cause code is added.
-If the protection engine specifies that key management is implemented in-band and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
+If the protection solution specifies that key management is implemented in-band and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
 If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Validation" identifier 0x02.

 ## Critical Error from DTLS {#eengine}

 DTLS 1.3 MAY inform local SCTP endpoint about errors.
 When an Error in the DTLS 1.3 compromises the protection mechanism, the protection operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the Association to be closed by legacy timer-based mechanism.
 Since the Association protection is compromised no further data will be sent and the remote peer will also experience timeout on the Association.

-## Non-critical Error in the Protection Engine {#non-critical-errors}
+## Non-critical Error in the Protection {#non-critical-errors}

 A non-critical error in DTLS 1.3 means that the protection operator is capable of recovering without the need